zixunh/MARL-BuildingEnergyEstimation/readme.md

 ```

 ### Train:
+To run training of our model, please refer to ,or run the following command:
 ```
+python train.py
 ```
 ### Citation
 If our work is useful or relevant to your research, please kindly recognize our contributions by citing our paper: